skoldborg/React-Basics-Course/04 - Routing/README.md

     - Going to `http:/localhost:3000/` should render the start page
     - Going to `http:/localhost:3000/movies` should render the movie page

 4. That's the router, now let's add some links.
 Looking at the Figma design there's a link to the movies page on our start page.
-The link looks an awful lot like our `Button` component, but a button element _should not be used for links_.
+The link looks an awful lot like our `Button` component.
+Right now though that `Button` component is a HTML `<a>` tag, which won't work with React Router.
+React Router uses its own component for linking between pages, called `Link`.

-    Create a new `ButtonLink` component that uses the same styles as `Button` but is a styled `Link` from `react-router-dom`, rather than a button element.
+    Update your `Button` so that it uses `Link`.
 Using `Link` in your styled component is as easy as:

     ```tsx
     import { Link } from "react-router-dom";